IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 # Provisioning Domain Identification using Router Advertisements {#ra}

 Explicit PvDs are identified by a PvD ID.
-The PvD ID is a Fully Qualified Domain Name (FQDN) which MUST belong to the network operator in order to avoid naming collisions.
+The PvD ID is a Fully Qualified Domain Name (FQDN) which that identifies the network operator.
+Network operators SHOULD use names that they own and manage to avoid naming conflicts.
 The same PvD ID MAY be used in several access networks when they ultimately provide identical services (e.g., in all home networks subscribed to the same service); else, the PvD ID MUST be different to follow Section 2.4 of {{?RFC7556}}.